 A SUSTAINED SURGE IN ONLINE SHOPPING

 E-commerce jumped a whopping 49% percent in April of 2020, and I don’t anticipate that this is a “flash in the pan” trend.
-Several analysts have suggested that the pandemic hit the “fast forward” button on the America’s migration to online shopping by shaving 5-10 years off the timeline.
+Several analysts have suggested that the pandemic hit the “fast forward” button on the America’s migration to online shopping by shaving 5-10 years off the timeline, specially now that customers can find coupons online, from websites like Raise.
 What does that mean for us?
 It’s time to get serious about building user-friendly, intuitive websites that elegantly present our brand.
 And it’s time to get serious about promoting those websites, too.

 EVEN MORE EMPHASIS ON FREE SHIPPING

 Amazon Prime has trained American consumers to expect free shipping, and we increasingly turning our noses up at hefty shipping fees.
 If you haven’t already, consider implementing either free shipping above a certain threshold or reasonable flat-rate shipping.
 Remember that free shipping is an incentive, and incentives are designed to get shoppers to act sooner or spend in larger sums than they otherwise would.
 I recommend calculating how much it costs to send an order of average weight and size across the country.
 Compare those shipping fees against your average order value, then find the magic number that encourages customers to spend more than they usually would to unlock free shipping while ensuring you don’t lose your shirt.
 That’s your free shipping “sweet spot!”